iiiGerardoiii/vim-colemak/README.md

 # Muscle Memory
 The following muscle memory for veteran QWERTY vim users is maintained:
-* Searching through results: the qwerty 'n' and 'N' (colemak: 'k' & 'K') key position is still used for scrolling forwards and backwards respectively through search results after a search with '/'
 * Homerow right-hand navigation: use the same qwerty key positions for navigating vim: 'h', 'j', 'k', & 'l' (colemak: h, n, e, i)
 * Visual & visual line selection remains the same
-* Undo: the qwerty 'u' position is still used for undo (colemak 'l')

 # What about insert mode?
 Given that 'i' is on the home row in colemak this had to be moved.
 I chose 'm' as it is in the same place as its QWERTY position in the colemak layout and not apparently used for anything in vim by default.
 When I started using this layout I thought about it as 'modify mode' rather than 'insert mode' to help remember this.
 Now of course it is muscle memory and I don't think about it.